EulerProject/EulerX/README.md

 # Introduction

-Euler is an open source toolkit (mostly written in Python) for merging taxonomies (taxonomical organized datasets) and visualizing the results. (see [Euler Toolkit Wiki][wiki] for more information).
+Euler is an open source toolkit (mostly written in Python) for merging taxonomies (taxonomical organized datasets) and visualizing the results. (see [Euler Toolkit Wiki][wiki] for more information, and the remaining issue list in [Jira][jira])

 We have all the EulerFO source code, EulerASP source code, and a bunch of use cases in this toolkit.
 EulerFO is a modified version of CleanTax which was firstly developed by Dave Thau.
 CleanTax/EulerFO are built upon Prover9/Mace4 reasoning software.
 EulerASP is a brand new taxonomy reasoning tool that Mingmin built from scratch.
 EulerASP is built based on popular ASP reasoners DLV and Potassco.